Summary

 Administrative, Civil, and Criminal Litigation

-• Represented the world’s largest automobile manufacturer in defense of U.S. EPA and IDEM removal and remedial actions costing in excess of $200 million for PCBs contamination and in defense of related mass tort litigation brought by approximately 40 individuals alleging $80 million in damages.
+• Represented the world’s largest automobile manufacturer at the time in defense of U.S. EPA and IDEM removal and remedial actions costing in excess of $200 million for PCBs contamination and in defense of related mass tort litigation brought by approximately 40 individuals alleging $80 million in damages.
 The personal injury cases were settled after favorable Daubert and summary judgment rulings against the plaintiffs’ remediation, medical monitoring, and stigma damages claims.

-• Represented commercial property owner in defense of U.S. EPA Unilateral Administrative Order, an injunction filed by the City of Martinsville in federal court, and accompanying personal injury lawsuits filed in state court in connection with PCE contamination to the city’s drinking water wellfield and resulting vapor intrusion.
+• Represented commercial property owner in defense of U.S. EPA Unilateral Administrative Order, an injunction filed by the City of Martinsville in federal court, and accompanying personal injury lawsuits filed in an Indiana state court in connection with PCE contamination to the city’s drinking water wellfield and resulting vapor intrusion.

-• Represented a minority and woman-owned environmental engineering firm, along with many of its clients, who are new Americans of Indian descent that own and operate independent retail gas stations and convenience stores, against IDEM in federal court litigation.
+• Represented a minority and woman-owned environmental engineering firm, along with many of its clients, who are new Americans of Indian descent that own and operate independent retail gas stations and convenience stores, against IDEM in federal court in Indiana.
 Plaintiffs alleged that they were deprived of their due process rights to seek reimbursement for the cost to investigate and remediate gasoline contamination from leaking registered underground storage tank systems from the Excess Liability Trust Fund (ELTF).
 After exchanging written discovery and preliminary motion practice, the parties through counsel engaged in informative scientific meetings and settlement discussions, and resolved the matter by mutual agreement.

-• Plaintiffs’ co-counsel with Rob Bilott against DuPont in the class action litigation in West Virginia (Rhodes, et al.) and New Jersey (Rowe, et al.) asserting medical monitoring and common law tort claims as a result of PFOA (also known as C8) exposure in plaintiffs’ drinking water.
-The cases were featured in the critically acclaimed movie, “Dark Waters.”
+• Plaintiffs’ co-counsel with Rob Bilott against DuPont in the class action litigation in federal courts in West Virginia (Rhodes, et al.) and New Jersey (Rowe, et al.) asserting medical monitoring and common law tort claims as a result of PFOA (also known as C8) exposure in plaintiffs’ drinking water.
+The cases were featured in the critically acclaimed movie “Dark Waters.”
 Plaintiffs sought medical monitoring for elevated cholesterol, several types of cancer, and other diseases caused by PFOA exposure.
 The C8 science panel later determined that PFOA exposure resulted in kidney cancer, testicular cancer, ulcerative colitis, thyroid cancer, pregnancy induced hypertension (including preeclampsia), and hypercholesterolemia.

 • Represented numerous manufacturers, dry cleaners, property owners, and private parties in defense of U.S. EPA and state (IDEM, Illinois EPA, and Michigan DEQ) remediation and enforcement actions and in defense of related mass tort and class actions (IN, IL, NJ, TX, WV) involving tetrachloroethene (perchloroethylene or PCE), trichloroethylene (TCE), and vinyl chloride contamination.